Copyright © Giulia Skye 2021

 Glancing at the pile of food on Cassie’s plate, Seb scooped up more on to his and grabbed some cutlery.

 “There’s a lot we need to discuss,” he told her.
-And her punctuality would definitely be one of them.
-He’d nearly had heart failure at the thought of her not showing up today, not to mention for tomorrow’s inaugural dinner when his position as Sports Ambassador would be officially announced in front of campaign sponsors, which included Brenda Ellis, the head of Strive UK.
+Her punctuality, for one.
+He’d nearly had heart failure at the thought of her not showing up today, not to mention for tomorrow’s inaugural dinner when his position as Sports Ambassador would be officially announced in front of campaign sponsors and the press.
 “We need to get a few things straight between us.”

 “Well, um…” Cassie lowered her voice as her eyes flicked toward the annoying hotel manager who’d been buzzing around all day like a keen servant.
 “You see, I’m…”